RetiaLLC/usb-nugget-docs-site/content/en/docs/guides/write-first-payload.md

 | `PRINTSCREEN`
 | `SCROLLLOCK`

-Now that we've gone over the supported DuckyScript commands, let's load and deploy a payload to the USB Nugget.
+Now that we've gone over the supported Nugget Script commands, let's load and deploy a payload to the USB Nugget.